Archive for March 2010

 When I was younger, I used to think that God actually could lie if He wanted to, but He simply chose not to because of His goodness.
 I didn’t realize, and I think many people still don’t, that He literally cannot lie.
 Some theological errors can be avoided by understanding that God cannot lie.
 For [...]

-Romanism, Dispensationalism and an Interesting Inconsistency in the Soteriology of Dr. John Gerstner
+Romanism, Dispensationalism, and the Soteriology of Dr. John Gerstner

 Mar 4th, 2010 | By | Category: Blog Posts